 2015-2016 Points of Pride Report

-JMC Assistant Professor Chance York, Ph.D., studied how both environmental and genetic factors can effect social media use.
-Read more coverage by All Daily News, Science Daily, Stockhouse and Moneyish.
+JMC Assistant Professor Chance York, Ph.D., studied how both environmental and genetic factors can affect social media use.
+Read more coverage by All Daily News, Science Daily, Stockhouse, Kent State University and Moneyish.

 JMC Emeritus Professor Fred Endres is creating a documentary titled Takin' the Cure alongside his wife.
 Read more.